 The dpkg option allows you to try to reconfigure or delete corrupted packages that prevent the system from starting correctly.
 It will automatically check for updates and try to detect any possible way to clean up your system.

-Follow the above mentioned fixes carefully and Repair Ubuntu Easily.
+Follow the fixes as mentioned earlier carefully and Repair Ubuntu Easily.

 Conclusion

-After I followed these steps, all the data in my Ubuntu system were intact and everything was in the same way as I left it.
-This small tip worked for me and saved a couple minutes from reinstalling my Ubuntu system from scratch.
+After I followed these steps, all the data in my Ubuntu system were intact, and everything was the same way I left it.
+This small tip saved me a few minutes from reinstalling my Ubuntu system from scratch.

 I hope this article Repair Ubuntu Easily will be helpful to you.
-If you know any other better way, please let me know in the comment section.
+Please let me know in the comment section if you know any other way.